camwestwood/xapi/recipes/vle/forum.md

 ### Context
-The Context describes the parent forum of the thread, and optionally, the courseArea (with module identifiers).
+The Context may describe the parent forum of the thread in context.contextActivies, and optionally, the courseArea (with module identifiers).

 #### Entity Example: